 Bill Elgart’s Life in Music: from Massachusetts to Germany

-Born in Cambridge, Massachusetts, jazz drummer Bill Elgart grew up in a household that was no stranger to music.
+Born in Cambridge, Massachusetts in 1942, jazz drummer Bill Elgart grew up in a household that was no stranger to music.
 Both of his parents sang and his father, the oldest of three brothers, studied music at Boston University with the intention of being a classical singer before giving it up to take over the family retail meat business.
 In fact, his parents attended a musical club for couples and their duets were well known in the neighborhood.
 As Bill explains:

 “Every family get-together ended up around the piano.”

 Much of the music they played was Tin Pan Alley standards, mixed in with a handful of traditional jazz numbers.
 At age 13, Bill Elgart got his first drum set.
 He practiced constantly.
 It was only when his parents opened the basement door and yelled “Billy” that he would take an occasional break.
 This passion for drumming meant, in Elgart’s words,

 “I was completely gone from high school.”

 Yet, he not only managed to graduate from high school but also to gain admission to one of the area’s most prestigious institutions of higher learning, Northeastern University.

 Michael Kaye, who first met Elgart, his younger sister, and brother at a family camp one summer in New Hampshire recalls visiting Bill Elgart’s basement when he was just starting to play the drums:

 “There was a hi-fi set up next to the drum set and Bill would play along with big band and jazz records.
 He was impressive even then.”